dialogue-host/requirements/README.md

 ### Programming Language (Dialang)

 The programming language is the lowest level user interface of Dialogue and one of its most basic building blocks.
 Sadly no existing programming language is close enough to the following requirements so we have to create our own.
-Also we want to avoid cumulating multiple programming languages and complexifying our stack because of the first requirement.

 | ref | requirement | fulfills | priority |
 | --: | ----------- | -------- | -------- |